The app that teaches your child their worth is measured in likes.

 What age should my child get Instagram?

-Instagram's minimum age is 13, but many experts recommend waiting until 15-16.
-The platform's impact on body image and self-esteem is particularly harmful during early adolescence.
-The right answer depends on your specific child and what safeguards you can put in place.
-If they already have it, that changes the conversation entirely.
+Wait until 15-16 if possible.
+Instagram's minimum age is 13, but the platform's impact on body image and self-esteem is particularly harmful during early adolescence.
+If they already have it, that changes the conversation — the question becomes harm reduction, not prevention.

 What are Teen Accounts on Instagram?